 Q: Where do I send my application and payment?

-A: You should return your completed application, along with payment via mail or in person during business hours to Park Headquarters:
+A: You should return your completed application, along with payment via mail or in person during business hours to the administrative park headquarters:

-Attn: Amber Siewin, Permit Coordinator Indiana Dunes National Lakeshore 1100 N. Mineral Springs Road Porter, Indiana 46304
+Attn: Amber Siewin, Permit Coordinator, Indiana Dunes National Park, 1100 North Mineral Springs Road Porter, Indiana 46304

 Q: How long does it take to evaluate a permit application?